Waiting List Policies

 Current On-Campus Resident Priority

 - Washington Hall Resident Transitions to Swiss Tower: Current apartment residents who will be getting married and therefore need to transfer from a single apartment to a married apartment have priority over all applicants on the appropriate waiting list, including disabled and international students.
 For example, if a single female is going to be married and requests to transfer to a married apartment to reside with her new husband, the resident will be given priority over applicants on the appropriate waiting list for a vacant married apartment.
+To receive summer priority one of the two members of the couple must apply for Swiss Tower before the April 15th deadline.
+Winter priority deadline is October 31st.

 Remaining on the Waiting Lists